Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_answer">

-<span class="ans"></span>No. Some modern "bounds-checking" compilers track not only the type of a pointer, but—when it points to an array—also the length of the array.
+<span class="ans"></span>No. Some modern "bounds-checking" compilers track not only the type of a pointer, but --- when it points to an array --- also the length of the array.
 For example, suppose that `p` is assigned a pointer to `a[0][0]`.
 Technically, `p` points to the first element of `a[0]`, a one-dimensional array.
 If we increment `p` repeatedly in an effort to visit all the elements of `a`, we'll go out of bounds once `p` goes past the last element of  `a[0]`.
 A compiler that performs bounds-checking may insert code to check that `p` is used only to access elements in the array pointed to by `a[0]`; an attempt to increment `p` past the end of this array would be detected as an error.

 </div>
 <!-- END: div -->